 What do they already know about your product? (what are their alternatives)

 What argument or explanation will engage them? (wants, needs, interests)

 What do prospects know about the product? (what are their existing perceptions)

 What ’s the copy format? (article, eBook, web page, etc.)

 4. Expected Results

 What are the expected results of the copy?
 What's its mission? (the more specific the better)

-What do you want the prospect to think after reading the copy?
+What do you want the reader to think after reading the copy?

-What do you want the prospect to do after reading the copy?
+What do you want the reader to feel after reading the copy?